Previo en Origen (PEO): Pre-Customs Clearance Inspection for Mexico in Vietnam

 Understanding these typical defects helps you set clear quality criteria and inspection checklists tailored to Vietnam's manufacturing environment.

-When importing from Vietnam, buyers must consider: Vietnam's trade agreements (EVFTA, CPTPP, RCEP) provide preferential tariff access to key markets but require compliance with rules of origin.
-Products must meet destination-country regulations (CE, UL, CPSIA).
-Vietnam is adopting more stringent environmental and labor standards to comply with trade agreements.
-Buyers should verify factory compliance with applicable social audit frameworks (BSCI, SMETA, SA8000)..
-Our pre-customs clearance inspection (previo en origen) process in Vietnam includes verification of applicable compliance requirements, helping you avoid customs rejections and regulatory penalties.
+When importing from Vietnam, buyers must consider: Vietnam's trade agreements (EVFTA, CPTPP, RCEP) provide preferential tariff access to key markets but require strict compliance with rules of origin — meaning a sufficient portion of manufacturing value must be added in Vietnam.
+Products must meet destination-country regulations: CE marking and REACH for the EU, UL certification for electrical products in the US, and CPSIA for children's products.
+Vietnam is adopting more stringent environmental and labor standards to maintain trade agreement eligibility, including requirements for independent trade unions under the EVFTA.
+Buyers should verify factory compliance with applicable social audit frameworks (BSCI, SMETA, SA8000) and environmental regulations, particularly for textile dyeing and finishing operations where effluent treatment standards are tightening..
+Our previo en origen (peo): pre-customs clearance inspection for mexico process in Vietnam includes verification of applicable compliance requirements, helping you avoid customs rejections and regulatory penalties.

 We review the service order, importer details, product category, and applicable NOM standards.
 All reference documents are analyzed: commercial invoice, packing list, certificate of origin, quality and health certificates.
 Potential discrepancies are identified before arriving at the factory.